 A memorable university experience involves more than merely what you learn in the classroom; it’s also comprised of the people you meet, the places you hang out, and the memories you make in the city while seeking higher knowledge.
 Many people head off to university without covering themselves with renters insurance; see here for more info – https://www.insurancequotes.com/home/renters-insurance.
+Its not unlikely that students don’t insure themselves, business people don’t even insure their work cars/vans sometimes, although they can by looking at moneyexpert.com.
+Insuring a lot of your assets is essential, so make sure you’ve got the right cover for your health and the things you own.
 Here are the top 20 universities in the USA that provide excellent education and quality of living.

 20. University of California – Berkeley

 University of California – Berkeley is a public institution that was founded in 1868.
 It has a total undergraduate enrollment of 25,951, its setting is urban, and the campus size is 1,232 acres.
 It utilizes a semester-based academic calendar.
 University of California–Berkeley’s ranking in the 2015 edition of Best Colleges is National Universities, 20.
 Its in-state tuition and fees are $13,844 (2014-15); out-of-state tuition and fees are $25,064 (2014-15).

 The University of California — Berkeley, often referred to as Cal, is situated overlooking the San Francisco Bay.
 Berkeley guarantees two years of housing for incoming freshmen in a number of residence halls throughout campus.